Polyisoprene

-Polyisoprene is strictly speaking a collective name for polymers that are produced by polymerization of isoprene.
+Polyisoprene is, strictly speaking, a collective name for polymers that are produced by polymerization of isoprene.
 In practice polyisoprene is commonly used to refer to synthetic cis-1,4-polyisoprene, made by the industrial polymerisation of isoprene.
-Natural forms of polyisoprene are also used in substantial quantities, the most important being 'natural rubber' (mostly cis-1,4-polyisoprene), which is derived from the sap of trees.
-Both synthetic polyisoprene and natural rubber are highly elastic and consequently used to make tires and a variety of other applications.
+Natural forms of polyisoprene are also used in substantial quantities, the most important being "natural rubber" (99.99% cis-1,4-polyisoprene), which is derived from the sap of trees.
+Both synthetic polyisoprene and natural rubber are highly elastic and consequently used in a variety of applications, such as making tires.